dunhamlab/PacRAT/README.md

 Improving PacBio barcode-variant mapping (subassembly) using multiple sequence alignment.

+PacRAT is now published in _Bioinformatics_ and can be accessed [here](https://academic.oup.com/bioinformatics/article/38/10/2927/6551246).

 ### Implementation

 To use, git clone or download and unzip the PacRAT code.